Chapter 0:

 But he couldn't show himself to his group while being followed by so many enemy soldiers.
 He had to find a way to get rid of them.

-With no other option, the man in the body of an elf jumped between the branches of the nearby trees.
+With no other option, the elf jumped between branches of the nearby trees.
 From there, he could assess the situation better.

-Upon better inspection, the situation was not completely hopeless.
+Upon inspecting his surroundings, the situation seemed not completely hopeless.

-"Don't underestimate the hero of the story!" he said as he jumped in the middle of the crowd, his swords ready to end the pursuit.
+"Don't underestimate the hero of the story!" he said as he jumped in the middle of a crowd of enemies, his daggers ready to end the pursuers.

 In battle, his moves were closer to those of a dancer than those of a soldier.
 Every swing transitioned seamlessly into another.
-Ten enemies became five, five became three, and the last three were all cut down at once, but that was not enough.
+Ten enemies became five, five became three, and the last three were all cut down at once.
+Still, that was not enough.

 The hero started running again.
-He knew that those soldiers would get up once again.
-It had happened before; hence, his plan had failed.
+He knew that more soldiers would come.
+It had happened before and ruined his plans.

-"What are you doing at a time like this?" he said as if speaking to himself.
+"What are you supposed to do at a time like this?" he asked himself.

 He tried to connect with the voices that had guided his every move, but they had fallen silent.
-There was no answer ever since his pride made him ignore their advice about building an army before starting the attack on the castle.
+There had been no answer ever since his pride made him ignore their advice to build an army before acting.

-The site of his camp was coming into view.
+The site of his camp slowly came into view.
 There, what was left of his party would be enough to stand their ground until he could treat his wounds.

 The poison in his blood was starting to affect his movement, but he had run enough.
-He made it to his friends.
+He'd made it to his friends.

 "What... what is the meaning of this?"